shivanigangadharan/Markdown/README.md

 ## **Bold**

-just like italics, use double star to show bold letters.  ** **bold** ** .
+Just like italics, use double star to show bold words.  ** **bold** ** .
 There should be no space between the star and the word or sentence.